stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (dlee117−stat6250): Which chapters do you need to study out of the course textbook for the final exam and what should you focus on?
 - Answer (ilankham−stat6250): All of them.
 Everything covered in the course textbook.
 - Question (aoneill2-stat6250): Will the final results be curved?
+- Answer (ilankham−stat6250): No.
-- Answer (ilankham−stat6250)- *Question* (yren10-stat6250): Does other SAS text book we had in other class helps? or focus on our text book will be a better way for study?: No.
+- *Question* (yren10-stat6250): Does other SAS text book we had in other class helps? or focus on our text book will be a better way for study?
+- Answer (ilankham−stat6250): I recommend reading as many books on SAS as possible since different authors will explain concepts in different ways, but the course textbook should be sufficient for this course.

 [Course Structure Quiz, Problem 6]